Continuing Education Activity

 The management of ALF consists of supportive care, prevention, and management of complications, specific treatment when the exact etiology is known, and determination of prognosis and the need for liver support including possible liver transplantation.
-All patients should be hospitalized, preferably at a center which has facilities and expertise for a liver transplant.
+All patients should be hospitalized, preferably at a center that has facilities and expertise for a liver transplant.
 The pharmacist should ensure that the patient is on no medication that can worsen liver function and should continuously monitor the medications for drug-drug interactions.

 The treatment of ALF depends on the cause but at the same time, all patients need aggressive hydration.
 Since these patients develop a range of complications, the relevant specialist should be consulted promptly.
-Some patients may benefit from a liver transplant or Extracorporeal liver-assist device.
+Some patients may benefit from a liver transplant or extracorporeal liver-assist device.

 The outlook for patients with ALF depends on the cause, extent of liver damage, comorbidity, response to treatment, the age of the patient, and the number of organs involved.